PiRogueToolSuite/piroguetoolsuite.github.io/content/en/guides/g2/index.md

 * [Amnesty International](https://www.amnesty.org)
 * [CiviCERT](https://www.civicert.org/help/)

-## Connect to the PiRogue
+## Start the capture
 Before connecting the mobile device to the PiRogue Wi-Fi network, apply the following steps:

 * enable airplane mode
 * disable mobile data and use Wi-Fi only
 * disable VPN if possible

 To begin capturing the network traffic, we need to connect the device to the PiRogue.
-If this is your first time connecting to the PiRogue, please refer to the [first guide](https://pts-project.org/guides) for instructions.
+If this is your first time connecting to the PiRogue, please refer to the [first guide](/guides/g1) for instructions.

 Throughout this period, we will be using the tool **tcpdump** to capture the network traffic.
 After a duration of 3 days, we will retrieve the file containing all the captured network traffic.
 This file is typically named a **PCAP** file, which can be opened with tools like **Wireshark**.